se-edu/se-book/projectPlanning/milestones/text.md

 <div id="body">

-**A _milestone_ is the end of a stage which indicates a significant progress.** We should take into account dependencies and priorities when deciding on the features to be delivered at a certain milestone.
+**A _milestone_ is the end of a stage which indicates a significant progress.** You should take into account dependencies and priorities when deciding on the features to be delivered at a certain milestone.

 <box>